Olympians and old blazers on show at English regatta

 Chancers are told in no uncertain terms that the following items are beyond the pale: jeans, shorts, the use of mobile phones, children and journalists.

-Out on the water, Henley favorite and London 2012 Olympic gold medal-winning single sculler Mahe Drysdale from New Zealand lost to rival Aleksandar Aleksandrov from Azerbaijan, while British Olympic bronze medalist Alan Campbell, 30, confessed to nerves after surviving a false start and winning through to the semi-finals.
+Out on the water, Henley favourite and London 2012 Olympic gold medal-winning single sculler Mahe Drysdale from New Zealand lost to rival Aleksandar Aleksandrov from Azerbaijan, while British Olympic bronze medallist Alan Campbell, 30, confessed to nerves after surviving a false start and winning through to the semi-finals.

-For top athletes like Drysdale, Campbell, British gold medalist Helen Glover and others competing on Friday, rowing at Henley the year after the Olympics is a chance to have fun, enjoy the rare admiration and roar of a crowd at a non-Olympic rowing event, or restart a training program.
+For top athletes like Drysdale, Campbell, British gold medallist Helen Glover and others competing on Friday, rowing at Henley the year after the Olympics is a chance to have fun, enjoy the rare admiration and roar of a crowd at a non-Olympic rowing event, or restart a training programme.

 Drysdale, 34, told Reuters he had had a long layoff since the Olympics and his entry was the opportunity to gauge what he needs to do to get back into shape for Rio in 2016.